HSLdevcom/jore4-jore3-importer/README.md

 If you want to use this option, you have to follow these steps:

 1. Run the dependencies of this application by running the command: `./development.sh start:deps`.
+   (If you want to retain imported data across sessions, run the development.sh with the --volume switch.
-   (This will bind a volume for the testdb container so that the imported data won't be lost during sessions.
-If you wish not to do so, run with with `--no-volume` parameter)
+    This will bind a volume for the testdb container so that the imported data won't be lost during sessions.)
 2. Run the application by running the command: `./run-local.sh`.

 **Second**, you can run everything with Docker.
 If you want to use this option, you have to run the command: